-In an outdoor version of the Cascading Gardens, they are designed to grow your own edible vegetables while reprocessing green household food scraps with red wiggler worms.
-Rainwater is collected from roofs and funned into rain barrels and solar powered pumps lift the water to the top planters to cascade watering from planter to planter.
-Solar powered microprocessors with moisture sensors constantly monitor the moisture level of the roots, and when the roots are dry the watering pumps are activated.
+In an outdoor version of the Cascading Gardens, they are designed to grow your edible vegetables while reprocessing green household food scraps with red wiggler worms.
+Rainwater is collected from roofs and funned into rain barrels, and solar-powered pumps lift the water to the top planters to cascade watering from planter to planter.
+Solar-powered microprocessors with moisture sensors constantly monitor the moisture level of the roots, and when the roots are dry, the watering pumps are activated.

 These bags with plants serve as a vertical air filter removing toxins.
-Spider Plants (Chlorophytum comosum) can remove up to 560 µG/H of formaldehyde as well as Xylene and toluene.
-English Ivy (Hdererea helix) that does wonderfully in these grow bags removes up to 579 µG/H of benzene, 402-1120 µG/H of trichloroethylene as well as Zylen and Toluene.
+Spider Plants (Chlorophytum comosum) can remove up to 560 µG/H of formaldehyde Xylene and toluene.
+English Ivy (Hdererea helix) that does wonderfully in these grow bags removes up to 579 µG/H of benzene, 402-1120 µG/H of trichloroethylene, as well as Xylene and Toluene.
 Golden Pothos (Philodendron cordatum) can remove up to 353 µG/H of formaldehyde.
 1

-With gravity, the rainwater drips from bag to bag cleansing the water and feeding the edible vegetables.
-In the last bag of this garden red wiggler worms can eat the kitchen scraps, while bacteria, sow bugs, springtails, and fungi further help to compost creating a natural fertilizer for the vegetables.
+With gravity, the rainwater drips from bag to bag, cleansing the water and feeding the edible vegetables.
+In the last bag of this garden, red wiggler worms can eat the kitchen scraps, while bacteria, sowbugs, springtails, and fungi further help to compost creating natural fertilizer for the vegetables.

-This project marks continued research toward sustainable solutions in the creation of food robots to feed the people.
+This project marks continued research toward sustainable solutions in creating food robots to feed people.

-Above is a Cascading Garden in my own garden in Columbus Ohio where I got to experiment with uncontested spaces…spaces between buildings/land that are underutilized in the urban environment.
+Above is a Cascading Garden in my garden in Columbus, Ohio, where I experimented with uncontested spaces between buildings/land underutilized in the urban environment.

-I have now tested these bags for many years and have been excited about how they hold up and how the green and flowering foliages fill buildings and gardens with life.
+I have tested these bags for many years and have been excited about how they hold up and how the green and flowering foliages fill buildings and gardens with life.
+One of my favorate works in this series is the Weed Bags, built for Cultivamos Cultura in 2017 hosting urban weeds.

 EXHIBITIONS